Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Numerical policy gradient

 \section{Numerical policy gradient}

-For numerical gradient estimation, we use the central differencing algorithm by Cornelissen \cite{Cornelissen2019} as applied to the value function in \cite{Jerbi2022}.
-After highlighting the query complexity of Representer Raw-PQCs under this estimation scheme (Section~\ref{sec: numerical query complexity}), we discuss different parametrisations, including the kernel parameters as in Section~\ref{sec: parametric-kernel} or the policy weights as in Section~\ref{sec: policy-weights}.
+For numerical gradient estimation, we use the central differencing algorithm by \cite{Cornelissen2019} as applied to the value function in \cite{Jerbi2022}, and evaluate the query complexity of Representer Raw-PQCs under this estimation scheme (Section~\ref{sec: numerical query complexity}).
+The scheme can be used for optimising both the kernel parameters, as will be discussed further in Section~\ref{sec: parametric-kernel}, and the policy weights, as we have already demonstrated in the numerical experiments (Section~\ref{sec: learnability RPQC})

 The central differencing technique is applied to the value function as a function of the parameters.
 We first illustrate the technique based on a one-dimensional parameter.
-To simplify the notation, we will use the shorthand $V(\theta) := V(s_0;\theta)$.
+To simplify the notation, we will use the shorthand $V(\theta) := V(d_0;\theta)$.
 The technique is based on formulating a Taylor expansion with the Lagrangian formulation of the remainder:

 for some $\xi \in [\theta,\theta+h]$ and $h > 0$.
 For $k=2$, such a formulation leads to first-order central differencing, where